lekhana3003/SimplCache/README.md

 ### 3.3 Put Method

 This is an important method which is used to put object inside the cache.
-If the the cache is full, this method is responsible for performing the eviction according to eviction policy selected by the user.
+If the the cache is full, this method is responsible for performing the eviction according to the eviction policy selected by the user.
 This method takes two parameters Key(String) and the Object.
 ```java
 Car car=new Car("2","Car Model","2020");